 On this day…in 1916 and 1922

-In the early hours of December 30, 1916, a group of nobles lured Rasputin to Yusupovsky Palace, where they attempted to poison him.
-Seemingly unaffected by the large doses of poison placed in his wine and food, he was finally shot at close range and collapsed.
-A minute later he rose, beat one of his assailants, and attempted to escape from the palace grounds, where he was shot again.
-Rasputin, still alive, was then bound and tossed into a freezing river.
+In the early morning of December 30, 1916, a cabal of nobles enticed Rasputin to Yusupovsky Palace with the intent to poison him.
+After consuming food and wine laced with large quantities of poison without apparent effect, he was ultimately shot at close range and fell.
+Miraculously, a minute later, he got back up, fought off one of his attackers, and tried to flee the palace grounds, only to be shot again.
+Still alive, he was then restrained and thrown into a frigid river.

-Also on this day…in 1922…exactly six years after Rasputin was murdered, Russia, the Union of Soviet Socialist Republics (USSR) is established, comprising a confederation of Russia, Belorussia, Ukraine, and the Transcaucasian Federation (divided in 1936 into the Georgian, Azerbaijan, and Armenian republics).
-Also known as the Soviet Union, the new communist state was the successor to the Russian Empire and the first country in the world to be based on Marxist socialism.
+Also on this day…in 1922…precisely six years after Rasputin’s assassination, the Union of Soviet Socialist Republics (USSR) was formed in Russia, comprising a confederation that included Russia, Belorussia, Ukraine, and the Transcaucasian Federation (which was later divided into the Georgian, Azerbaijan, and Armenian republics in 1936).
+Known as the Soviet Union, this new communist state emerged as the successor to the Russian Empire and became the first nation globally to establish a system based on Marxist socialism.

-During the Russian Revolution of 1917 and subsequent three-year Russian Civil War, the Bolshevik Party under Vladimir Lenin dominated the soviet forces, a coalition of workers’ and soldiers’ committees that called for the establishment of a socialist state in the former Russian Empire.
+Amid the turmoil of the Russian Revolution in 1917 and the subsequent three-year Russian Civil War, the Bolshevik Party, led by Vladimir Lenin, became the dominant force among the soviet troops—a coalition formed of workers’ and soldiers’ committees advocating for a socialist state in the defunct Russian Empire.

-In the USSR, all levels of government were controlled by the Communist Party, and the party’s politburo, with its increasingly powerful general secretary, effectively ruled the country.
-Soviet industry was owned and managed by the state, and agricultural land was divided into state-run collective farms.
+Within the USSR, the Communist Party wielded absolute control over all levels of government, and its politburo, along with its increasingly powerful general secretary, practically governed the country.
+The state owned and managed all industrial enterprises, while agricultural lands were consolidated into state-run collective farms.

-In the decades after it was established, the Russian-dominated Soviet Union grew into one of the world’s most powerful and influential states and eventually encompassed 15 republics–Russia, Ukraine, Georgia, Belorussia, Uzbekistan, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Turkmenistan, Tajikistan, Latvia, Lithuania, and Estonia.
+Following its establishment, the Soviet Union grew, under Russian dominance, into one of the world’s most formidable and influential powers, eventually including 15 republics—Russia, Ukraine, Georgia, Belorussia, Uzbekistan, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Turkmenistan, Tajikistan, Latvia, Lithuania, and Estonia.

 Newsletter